How to Format Text in Excel?

 - We have applied Bold formatting using Ctrl + B shortcut excel key.

-- And to apply Underline formatting use Ctrl + U shortcut key.
+- And to apply to Underline formatting, use Ctrl + U shortcut key.

-- Below image shows a combination of all the above three options.
+- The below image shows a combination of all the above three options.

 #4 Text Color

-You can format the default font color (black) of text to any of the color available.
+You can format the default font color (black) of text to any of the colors available.

 - Click on the drop-down list of the “Font Color” option and change as per your wish.